 Nowadays, the biggest usage of sage in the world is noted in the Mediterranean countries where it is cultivated the most.
-Italy is the top consumer of sage in the world, they use it in the foods as a spice to flavor poultry and meat dishes, especially veal.
-Sage is used in the cosmetics too, in perfumes and soaps specifically.
+Italy is the top consumer of sage in the world, they use it in foods as a spice to flavor poultry and meat dishes, especially veal.
+Sage is used in cosmetics too, in perfumes and soaps specifically.
 Lastly, sage can be used as an essential oil to treat skin problems or to drink as a tea.

 Mediterranean countries – top suppliers of sage